Scarabaeus1031/NEXAH/README.md

 # NEXAH

 **From simulation to navigation.**
+A research framework for navigating stability regimes in complex dynamical systems.

 Turn any complex system into a navigable landscape — so AI agents can actively find and maintain stable states instead of just predicting what happens.